awesomemotive/edd-status-board/readme.txt

 == Changelog ==
+= 1.1.4 =
+* NEW: Endpoint for store-wide unpaid commissions

 = 1.1.3 =
 * FIX: Update to support the new EDD Commissions output method name (backwards compatible with the old method name sitll);